 When defining your specific goal, you’ll need to have a certain metric in mind that you wish to improve.
-This could the the count of sales-ready leads you hope to generate, or the number of emails you’ll send on a monthly basis.
-Whatever it is, make sure that you focus in on a metric that is closely tied to your core responsibility, and that a positive improvement
+This could be the count of sales-ready leads you hope to generate, or the number of emails you’ll send on a monthly basis.
+Whatever it is, make sure that you focus on a metric that is closely tied to your core responsibility, and that is a positive improvement

 A leading indicator is a metric or trend that could indicate that you’re on track to meeting your KPI.
 For example, if one of your KPI’s is the # of MQL’s generated from social media, social followers, retweets, or social click-through-rate might be leading indicators to pay attention to.

 It’s also wise to take into consideration your role in the organization.
-If you are an individual contributor and not in management, you might not be able to directly influence something like total revenue generated by your actions alone, and therefore it unfair to hold yourself to that metric in a SMART goal.
-Instead, focus on a metric that you have the influence and skills to reach on their own, which if achieved will help the team meet their more strategic-level goals.
+If you are an individual contributor and not in management, you might not be able to directly influence something like total revenue generated by your actions alone, and therefore it is unfair to hold yourself to that metric in a SMART goal.
+Instead, focus on a metric that you do have the influence and skills to reach on your own, which if achieved will help the team meet their more strategic-level goals.

-If the SMART goal is for a a department head or senior manager, it is much more appropriate to hold them to a KPI metric such as total new business revenue generated.
+If the SMART goal is for a department head or senior manager, it is much more appropriate to hold them to a KPI metric such as total new business revenue generated.